 A nontraditional career is any occupation in which women or men comprise 25 percent or less of its total employment.

 Nontraditional Program Goals

 - Invite students to become aware of the vast array of career opportunities through career fairs, internships, speakers, field studies, and job shadows related to career opportunities offered in the school by Work-Based Learning coordinators.

 - Develop opportunities and resources for students to learn about themselves and what abilities and aptitudes they have for career opportunities.

 - Invite individuals who work in nontraditional careers to participate in school presentations, so they are visible in the school to encourage students’ interest in nontraditional careers.

-- Show students the financial opportunities in nontraditional careers.
+- Show students the financial opportunities in high-skill and high-demand careers.

 - Help students understand the importance of achieving job satisfaction in a career for which they have interest and ability.